-The VGK-X/VGK-XS relies on the presence of knee extension and toe-load for swing-phase release.
+The VGK-Go! relies on the presence of knee extension and toe-load for swing-phase release.
 This condition is natural in terminal stance.
 For most users this switching behaviour is set to be as light as possible.
 For bilateral amputees, the transition may need to be more deliberate to secure standing balance.
-If the threshold for switching to swing-phase must be increased, the Swing Release Threshold, R in Fig 3.1, is turned clockwise using a 2 mm Hex key.
+If the threshold for switching to swing-phase must be increased, the Swing Release Threshold, R in Fig 3.1, is turned clockwise using a 8 mm Hex key.

-The VGK-X/VGK-XS senses toe load by a slight swivelling action of the distal knee section.
-There is a spring system in the distal knee, which for safety allows the distal knee to be biased to the stance-phase position.
+The VGK-Go! senses toe load by a slight swivelling action of the distal knee section.
+There is a spring system (a green spring) in the distal knee, which for safety allows the distal knee to be biased to the stance-phase position.
 When weight is placed on the forefoot, the distal knee can overcome the spring tension and swivel into the swing-initiation position.
 Therefore the more the spring is preloaded (by clockwise turning R in Fig 3.1), the higher the toe-load must be to cross the threshold for swing initiation.
-There is only a limited range of adding pre-load!
+There is only a limited range of adding preload!
+A stiffer (red) spring can be ordered in case the tension needs to be higher.
+When used outside the parallel bars, no slack rocking action may be present between the frame and the distal knee.